-It shouldn’t be surprising how much grooming and clipping a Cockapoo’s coat needs if you know something about the breed.
+It shouldn’t be surprising how much grooming and clipping a Cockapoo’s coat needs if you know about the breed.
 Grooming and clipping can quickly become a real contention with some owners.
 If you don’t want or cannot groom and clip your Cockapoo yourself, the cost of visiting a professional groomer three to four times a year can get prohibitive.

 Cockapoo Health Issues

 Cocker spaniels and poodles, bred to produce cockapoos, are genetically susceptible to several health issues.
 It’s also important to note that Cockapoo puppies can sometimes come with various health issues because of poor and intense overbreeding to satisfy their high demand.

 Disreputable breeding practices will ensure any genetic defects in the parent dogs will pass to their offspring.
 This will open the door to serious vet bills and can lead to the premature death of what should have been a healthy young Cockapoo.

 So, are Cockapoos annoying, or are they just the same as every dog out there?
-I still say the Cockapoo is a beautiful, fantastic dog and makes a wonderful companion for a family.
-Of course, if you have the wrong mindset, all dog breeds can be annoying.
-That’s why I stress the need to research thoroughly and in-depth the breed you’re considering.
+I still say the Cockapoo is a beautiful, fantastic dog and makes an excellent companion for a family.
+Of course, dog breeds can be annoying if you have the wrong mindset.
+That’s why I stress the need to research the breed you’re considering thoroughly and in-depth.

 If you’re contemplating becoming a Cockapoo owner, weigh all the pros and cons.

 - Cockapoos are lively and full of energy.